 Free participation is mainly the biggest reward of working for Micepad.
 “I really, really like this job because I enjoy being in the events.
 We have been to so many events, listening to all the thought leaders speaking.
 It’s very fun and very good to be inside.”
 But the real catch for Mr. Jie Hao is being able to provide real value to their clients.
 “After they had a good event, they will never want to go back to paper.”
 As Micepad continue to surpass client expectations, it has been common for existing customers to approach the Micepad team and book them for their next event that’s set to take place roughly 6-12 months in the future.

 Micepad’s continuous expansion both locally and internationally provided a more in-depth perspective on how event management and demands vary across various regions and cultures.
-Although the teams in Micepad’s main branch and in its Taiwan and Hong Kong arm face similar challenges, the local team stands out because it does things differently from the other branches.
+Although the teams in Micepad’s main branch and in its Taiwan arm face similar challenges, the local team stands out because it does things differently from the other branches.
 “Very often we also have the same event, it’s just intended for a different audience.
 But, there’s a lot of different requirements from the different local teams.”
-Mr. Jie Hao gave a sample scenario, wherein an event is being held for both the Singapore and Hong Kong office.
-Although the objective for both events is the same, the local team’s coordination differs from that of their Hong Kong counterpart.
-That being said, Micepad presents a holistic data because both the performance in Singapore and Hong Kong are taken into consideration.
+Mr. Jie Hao gave a sample scenario, wherein an event is being held for both the Singapore and Taiwan office.
+Although the objective for both events is the same, the local team’s coordination differs from that of their Taiwan counterpart.
+That being said, Micepad presents a holistic data because both the performance in Singapore and Taiwan are taken into consideration.
 He adds that the variety is a lot of fun.
 “The way everyone do things is so different, we get to adapt and we try to make sure we found common ground and we try to make sure we present it in a digital way.

 What’s next for the Micepad Team?